The Groundstar Conspiracy

 Quick Verdict: Hit or Flop?

 Is The Groundstar Conspiracy (1972) worth watching?
-According to our cinematic analysis, the film stands as a ABOVE AVERAGE with a verified audience rating of 6.1/10.
-Whether you're looking for the box office collection, ending explained, or parents guide, our review covers everything you need to know about this Action.
+According to our cinematic analysis, the film stands as a ABOVE AVERAGE with a verified audience rating of 6.3/10.
+Whether you're looking for the box office collection, ending explained, or parents guide, our review covers everything you need to know about this Mystery.

 Story & Plot Summary: The Groundstar Conspiracy

-Quick Plot Summary: Released in 1972, The Groundstar Conspiracy is a Action, Mystery, Thriller film directed by Lamont Johnson.
-The narrative delivers highly intense sequences and pulse-pounding confrontations that keep viewers on the edge of their seats.
-This summary provides a scannable look at the movie's central conflict involving George Peppard.
+Quick Plot Summary: Released in 1972, The Groundstar Conspiracy is a Mystery, Crime, Science Fiction film directed by Lamont Johnson, written by Douglas Heyes.
+The narrative presents a compelling narrative that engages viewers from start to finish.
+It provides a scannable look at the movie's central conflict involving George Peppard as Tuxan.

 Ending Explained: The Groundstar Conspiracy